 You have 3 animals: 2 sheep and a wolf, and you’re trying to cross a river in a boat that can hold only 2 passengers (you, plus 1 animal).
 Can you figure out a way to transfer all 3 animals to the other side?

-There’s just one catch: the wolf, if left alone with the sheep, will eat them, while the wolf won’t harm the sheep as long as you are present.
+There’s just one catch: the wolf will eat the sheep if left alone with the them, while the wolf won’t harm the sheep as long as you are present.
 Besides this, you can make as many trips across the river as you want.

 Give this problem a try, and when you think you know the answer, scroll down to see how you did.